-- 1. Outdoor storage areas, work areas and service yards shall be completely screened by an opaque masonry wall (stone, stucco or brick) or a commercial grade solid wood screen fence at least six (6) feet in height, and not exceeding the height limitations contained in Section 44.9-11 of this Ordinance.
+- 1. Outdoor storage areas, work areas and service yards shall be completely screened by an opaque masonry wall (stone, stucco, or brick) or a commercial grade solid wood screen fence at least six (6) feet in height, and not exceeding the height limitations contained in Section 9-7 of this Code.
 Where feasible, plant materials should be installed along that portion of a fence or wall that is highly visible from the right-of-way to provide a softening effect. - 2.
 If storage materials exceed the allowable maximum fence height, then a combination of berming, fencing and landscaping shall be used to accomplish appropriate screening. - 3.
 Growing areas for nursery stock located in the front or corner side yard are considered to meet screening requirements.

-D. Mechanical Units
+C. Mechanical Units

 - 1. Ground Mounted Mechanical Units.
 Ground-mounted mechanical units, including but not limited to: air-conditioning condensers, heat pumps, ventilation units, computer cooling equipment, etc., and any related utility structures and equipment, that are visible from an adjacent right-of-way shall be screened from public view.
 The screen shall be designed and established so that the area or element being screened is no more than twenty (20) percent visible through the screen. - 2.
 Roof Mounted Mechanical Units.
-All roof-mounted mechanical units shall be screened to their full height by an opaque screening material that is compatible with the architecture of the building or through integrated building architecture, such as a parapet wall. - E. Loading Docks and Service Areas.
+All roof-mounted mechanical units shall be screened to their full height by an opaque screening material that is compatible with the architecture of the building or through integrated building architecture, such as a parapet wall. - D. Loading Docks and Service Areas.
 Loading docks and service areas shall be screened from view from public rights-of-way and adjacent lots.
 Screening shall consist of the following, individually or in combination: - 1.
 A screening wall, attached to the principal structure, that is compatible in appearance and constructed of the same material main structure - 2.
-Opaque masonry or commercial grade wood fence having a minimum height of six (6) feet - 3.
+Opaque masonry or commercial grade wood fence having a minimum height of six (6) feet. - 3.
 Multi-stemmed ornamental trees, evergreen trees, large shrubs or some combination thereof, planted at a minimum ratio of fifty (50) plant units for each one-hundred (100) linear feet of perimeter to be screened.
-If large shrubs are used, they shall be a minimum of six (6) feet in height at the time of installation. - F. Drive-Through Facility.
-Drive aisles of drive-through facilities must be effectively screened from view along the public right-of-way and at the edges of sites adjacent to a Residential District to minimize the impact of exterior site lighting, headlight glare and menu displays.
-Such screening shall consist of a masonry wall, commercial grade wood fence or dense evergreen hedge no less than six (6) feet in height.
-Plant materials must be installed along the fence or wall to provide a softening effect.
+If large shrubs are used, they shall be a minimum of six (6) feet in height at the time of installation.